 What if Your Training Center Was Also a Coach?

 There’s a readiness gap between human performance training and actual performance downrange.
-Creating and maintaining mission-ready, lethal fighters is imperative.
-If there’s a disconnect between current human performance facilities and desired outcomes, it’s a matter of life and death.
+Creating and maintaining mission-ready operators is imperative.
+If there’s a disconnect between current human performance facilities and desired outcomes, it can mean the difference between mission success or failure.

 Today, equipping human performance facilities with state-of-the-art technology that focuses on capturing data is increasingly par for the course.
 Measuring sleep patterns, nutritional habits, and tactical skills are giving commanders a clearer picture of individual fighters’ athletic abilities and areas of improvement.
 But when it comes to using that data to predict mission performance, the connection is often difficult to make.
 The real issue is not which technology or devices are used, but rather a lack of true integration between training methods and the warfighter's comprehensive performance.
 All-inclusive performance encompasses far more than physical strength; it includes every element of a soldier's being, including stress management and decision-making skills.

 There is also much improvement needed within actual training technology that both prepares servicemen and women and protects them physically and mentally for the future.
-The challenge lies in utilizing human performance data, operator performance data, and real-time instructor feedback together to provide the student with actionable areas of improvement.
-Pass or fail feedback, or number of hours of REM sleep, for example, don’t mean anything if trainers don’t know why a student passed or failed, or if coaches can’t apply a percentage to an individual’s performance.
+The challenge lies in utilizing human performance data and real-time instructor feedback together to provide the student with actionable areas of improvement.
+Providing pass or fail feedback doesn't mean anything if trainers can't explain why, or if coaches can’t apply a percentage to an individual’s performance.
 The future of training is not just in more devices, but in an integrated approach that combines technology, training spaces, and methodologies seamlessly.